Chayan-Mukherjee-003/Weatherboy/statement.md

    - Combines the Current Weather Details and Air Quality Results into one message for a single city

 4. **3-Hour Forecast**
-   - Displays Short term forecast entries for various times of the day (9 AM, 12 Noon and 3 PM)
+   - Displays Short term forecast entries for various times of the day (Multiples of 3, i.e., 15:00, 18:00, etc)
    - Includes temprature, humidity, pressure, visibilty and weather condition

 5. **Text Based User Interface**